 The composition is an extended passacaglia on a subject derived from my earlier work Songs of The Mouse People.
 This subject itself is found to be consistent with the narrow intervals employed in most mouse melodies.

 Hope you enjoy this slightly deeper "rat" version of Josephine (the Singer)!
-Here are a couple excerpts from the premiere (Live at NYU Black Box Theatre, New York, NY.
+Here is an excerpt from the premiere (Live at NYU Black Box Theatre, New York, NY.
 March 12, 2015).